emilhe/terracotta-dash-example/readme.md

 2) A script that launches a [Terracotta](https://github.com/DHI-GRAS/terracotta) tile server to serve the geotiff files
 3) A demo application written in [Dash](https://plotly.com/dash/) that visualizes the data using the [dash-leaflet](https://github.com/thedirtyfew/dash-leaflet) library

 In addition to visualizing the data on the map, the example also demonstrates how to sample data from the underlying raster.
-Special care has been taken to ensure a 1:1 correspondence between the values shown on the map, and the sampled valued.
+Special care has been taken to ensure WYSIWYG pixel drilling, i.e. a 1:1 correspondence between the values shown on the map and the sampled valued.

-### Running the demo
+#### Running the demo

 Create a virtual environment and install python requirements,